aventurtyme/finsight-v2/finsight_v2.md

 - Confidence band vs. success rate table (bands: 90–100%, 70–90%, 50–70%, <50%).
 - Success rate defined as: recommendation direction matched actual 30-day return direction.
 - Visual calibration curve: ideal calibration line vs. actual observed accuracy.

-This is the most differentiated analytical feature in the platform.
-A well-calibrated model should show higher success rates in higher confidence bands.
-If it does not, that finding is equally interesting and defensible.

 ---